How do you share updates with your team?

-But are they actually effective?
+But are these tools and meetings actually effective?

 Why are your team updates getting lost?

 With the myriad communication options available through workspace apps, we’re no longer dependent on email (only) to share team updates.
-Email might still get used for the most “official” communications, but for a quick project progress report you can turn to a team messaging app like Slack or Microsoft Teams.
+Email might still get used for the most “official” communications, but for a quick project progress report, you can turn to a team messaging app like Slack or Microsoft Teams.

 Using these apps, you can set up message threads for different teams and topics.
 For example, your design team can share a project status update about the latest Facebook Ads campaign on one channel, while another channel is dedicated to onboarding new engineers.

 The problem is that these threads tend to have a rapid turnover and essential information can easily get lost.
 Moreover, the ease of communication they provide can lead to a bombardment of messages that will challenge the attention spans of your team members.
 Imagine that you went on a lunch break and returned to find 200 messages across 3 channels.
 How do you know which one to read?
 Where should you start from?

 Providing information to employees should be easier than this.
 Instead of choosing one of the many ways to keep employees in the loop, or choosing all of them and creating a myriad of notifications and distractions, there should be a centralized work nucleus that distributes information to everyone.